-Luther College has invested in several renewable energy systems over the past two decades to heat and power our campus and reduce our greenhouse gas emissions.
-These investments include geothermal energy systems at Baker Village (1999) and the Center for the Arts (2003), a 1.6 megawatt wind turbine on the bluff west of campus (2011), and what is currently the largest solar photovoltaic system (280 kilowatt) in Iowa (2012).
-The pages on this site provide more detail about these projects and many others that are either underway or on the drawing boards.
+Luther College has invested in several renewable energy systems to heat and power our campus and reduce our greenhouse gas emissions.
+These investments include geothermal energy systems at Baker Village (1999) and the Center for the Arts (2003), a 1.6 megawatt (MW) wind turbine on the bluff west of campus (2011), and several solar photovoltaic (PV) systems (2011-2015).

 Luther currently hosts the largest amount of solar PV generating capacity in Iowa (1.1 MW) and ranks third among private liberal arts colleges in the nation following Oberlin and Bowdoin.